MeexReay/minceraftOS/README.md

 ### Creating ISO file

 Use `mkiso` script to create ISO file.
-Result will be in `output/` directory.
+Result will be in the `output/` directory.

 Script compiles it only for x86_64, but I think it's not really hard to make it compile for any other architecture